BiggestLittleFC/biggestlittlefc.github.io/theme/story-friday.md

-<p>DEALER'S DEN - EARLIER</p>
+<h3>DEALER'S DEN - EARLIER</h3>

 <p>Baz hurries along the crowd with a chain-brand coffee cup in hand as her messenger bag sways in her hustle.
 She looks up and stops abruptly.</p>

 <p>At the end of a row of vendors is a table divided by two banners.
-The first banner is decorated in colorful cartoon animals, next the text “Bazeri” along with various social media icons including SocialCreature’s.
+The first banner is decorated in colorful cartoon animals, next the text "Bazeri" along with various social media icons including SocialCreature's.
 Behind the other banner that reads "dauB - Fine art illustration" sits an extremely tall, pale-orange tiger, dressed in Boho chic.
 DAUB takes his big, round glasses to wipe them off with his shirt and smiles warmly at the passersby.</p>

 <div class="dialogue">
 <h4>BAZ</h4>